-Any reported allegations of PSEAH by WeWorld-GVC personnel will be investigated and appropriate actions will be taken.
-WeWorld-GVC will support the complainant and maintain confidentiality.
+Any reported allegations of SEAH by WeWorld personnel will be investigated and appropriate actions will be taken.
+WeWorld will support the complainant and maintain the confidentiality.

 REPORTING

 The following steps should be taken into consideration when reporting concerns and suspected cases of SEAH.